Home Is Where the Heart Is: A Benefit Concert to Support New Sanctuary Coalition

 We explore the great, unspoken dilemma of all modern social intervention: The Paradox of Service vs. Change.

-Read moreRavi Ragbir attends his a biometrics appointment
+Read moreRavi Ragbir attends his biometrics appointment

 On August 14, 2025, New Sanctuary Coalition executive director Ravi Ragbir reported to an Application Support Center operated by the United States Citizenship and Immigration Services (USCIS, a subsidiary of the Department of Homeland Security or DHS) located at a strip mall in Brooklyn.
 There, he was photographed and submitted fingerprints, a required step to replacing his green card.